AyanMaity435601/Prodigy_ML_1/README.md

 - **Gradient Boosting**
 - **xgBoost**

-  To get detailed explanation, go through the '.ipynb' file
+To get detailed explanation, go through the '.ipynb' file which is in the folder 'House_Price_Prediction'